spritely/build/README.md

 env:
   BUILD_VERSION_TAG: v0.14.0

-# Permissions required for versioned-container-build to be able to publish container images and
+# Permissions required for container to be able to publish container images and
 # to do automatic semantic version tagging
 permissions:
     actions: read